Andrew Jones – trackwork, built with Exactoscale components for his Forest of Dean layout

 Andrew Ockwell – The goods shed.
 This is a standard design found all along the line.

-Dave Keeler – A D & S kit of a GW 6 wheel low siphon dig.O4
+Dave Keeler – A D&S kit of a GW 6 wheel low siphon diag.O4

-Dave Keeler – Another D & S kit this time a carriage truck, a “Scorpion”, dig.
-P8, the carriage is a Langley Models kit.
+Dave Keeler – Another D&S kit.
+This time a carriage truck, a “Scorpion”, diag.
+P8.
+The carriage is a Langley Models kit.

-Dave Keeler – One of the four Colin Waits etch kits, horse box no.88 the only one bit to dig.
-N13 built in 1889.
+Dave Keeler – One of the four Colin Waite etched kits, horse box no.88 is the only one built to diag.
+N13, in 1889.

-Ian Harrison – No.5339 is a Churchward Mogul 2-6-0, for my alternative 1950s depiction of Dulverton.
-The model is very much a ‘bits and pieces’ loco, with a Mainline body picked up on Ebay sitting on a shortened Kemilway large prairie chassis kit, modified with conventional beam compensation.
-It has Gibson wheels and a Mashima motor.
-The tender is also a Mainline body, on a Comet chassis.
+Ian Harrison – No.5339 is a Churchward Mogul 2-6-0.
+The model is a ‘bits and pieces’, with a Mainline body sitting on a shortened Kemilway prairie chassis kit.

 Jim Summers – North British Railway 55.
 Scratchbuilt by myself from drawings by Euan Cameron, chimney and dome turned by Bob Hetherington.